jcouv/roslyn/docs/features/async-streams.md

 - `true` (when a value becomes available following background execution of the state machine),
 - `false` (if the end is reached),
 - an exception.
-The promise is implemented as a `ManualResetValueTaskSourceLogic<bool>` (which is a re-usable and allocation-free way of producing and fulfilling `ValueTask<bool>` instances) and its surrounding interfaces on the state machine: `IValueTaskSource<bool>` and `IStrongBox<ManualResetValueTaskSourceLogic<bool>>`.
+The promise is implemented as a `ManualResetValueTaskSourceLogic<bool>` (which is a re-usable and allocation-free way of producing and fulfilling `ValueTask<bool>` instances) and its surrounding interfaces on the state machine: `IValueTaskSource<bool>`, `IValueTaskSource` and `IStrongBox<ManualResetValueTaskSourceLogic<bool>>`.

 Compared to the state machine for a regular async method, the `MoveNext()` for an async-iterator method adds logic:
 - to support handling a `yield return` statement, which saves the current value and fulfills the promise with result `true`,
-- to support handling a `yield break` statement, which fulfills the promise with result `false`,
+- to support handling a `yield break` statement, which sets the dispose mode on and jumps to the closest `finally` or exit,
 - to exit the method, which fulfills the promise with result `false`,
 - to the handling of exceptions, to set the exception into the promise.
 (The handling of an `await` is unchanged)